ibm-cloud-docs/vpc/block_storage_vpc_use_volume_lin.md

 ```
 {: screen}

-Go to the directory in your new file system and create a file.
+Go to the directory and create a file.

 ```sh
 cd /myvolumedir